OliverSwift/Promys/README.md

 ## Client
 The client part is the application to be run on a desktop so as to cast it to a Promys device connected to a TV set or projector.
 Once launched it will start searching promys device over available networks.
 When a promys device is found your desktop will be cast to it.
 A desktop PC or Mac can be directly connected to a Promys device using its Wifi access point or the same lan network they both are connected to.
 Usually, Wifi is used for guests and Lan for co-workers in a company.
-Lan connection is optional since it might be not allowed by company's security policy (default Promys device behaviour it to NAT Wifi trafic to Lan).
+For security reason there is no routing between ethernet and wifi although it can be actived along with NAT.

 You'll need native 64bit platforms running (or VMs).
 I used Ubuntu 16.04, Windows 7, MacOS High Sierra.
 Minimum environment is required for compiling client binaries.
 You'll need bash, git, gcc (or clang) and nasm 2.13.